Without an effective sales funnel, people who are interested in your products or services may never make a purchase.

 1. Lead enters funnel

 Leads may find you online, via word of mouth, through advertisements, newsletters, open houses or more.
 When they do enter your funnel, it’s important to get their details.
-How many rooms are they looking for?
+For instance, how many rooms are they looking for?
 What’s their neighborhood preference?
-From there, you can categorize your leads so that it’s easier to understand which properties best align with their needs.

 This way, when a property does come into play that fits their requirements, you can immediately contact them and see if they’re interested in setting up a viewing.